cjhdev/sea_pool/readme.md

 ## Limitations

-- currently does not evaluate include guards
+- currently does not evaluate include guards or `#pragma once`
 - does not support including same file multiple times (workaround for the above)
 - input files must be written in a way that makes them suitable for amalgamation
     - ensure no file static name collisions
     - ensure no 'using namespace' in c++
 - it's a preprocessor, it won't check if your code can compile
-- the regexp code expects UTF-8
+- lines that are not UTF-8 are passed through to output without any processing
+- doesn't consider if a file is a link

 ## The Future